How To Rebuild & Improve Your Credit Score

 Incidents like bankruptcy and foreclosure stay on your credit report for 7-10 years.
 Generally speaking, if you follow the suggestions we’ve provided here, you can start to see improvement in your credit score in as little as 30 days, but it could take up to 18 months for your credit to fully recover.

 Rebuilding credit and improving your credit score fast will take time and effort, but are well worth it.
 To avoid credit trouble we always recommend paying your bills on time, paying down outstanding balances, and not taking on new debt.

 Why Choose CU SoCal For Your Next Credit Card

 CU SoCal's credit card offerings are tailored to your specific needs, and our members can always count on us to deliver excellent customer service.

 Here’s what you need to know about CU SoCal’s credit card offerings

 Our Platinum Rewards Visa lets you collect dream points on every purchase you make, both online and in-store.
 Additionally, it has no annual charges, and you can earn 15,000 bonus points when you spend $2,500 or more within 90-days.

 Plus, if you have a CU SoCal's Visa Rewards debit card, you can pool your points together!

 CU SoCal Topaz Visa

-The key benefit of our CU SoCal Topaz Visa credit card is the ability to transfer high interest revolving debt at 0% APR for nine months.
-By not paying interest on your debt, you can maximize your ability to reduce your total debt with each month because 100% of your payment will reduce the principal.
+The key benefit of our CU SoCal Topaz Visa credit card is the ability to transfer high interest revolving debt at 2% APR.
 The CU SoCal Topaz Visa card offers low 2% transfer fees and carries no annual fee!